MarcusWolschon/osmeditor4android/documentation/docs/help/en/Introduction.md

 A second touch on the selected object opens the tag editor and you can edit the tags associated with the object.

-Note that for overlapping objects the selection menu comes back up for a second time.
+Note that for overlapping objects (such as a node on a way) the selection menu comes back up for a second time.
 Selecting the same object brings up the tag editor; selecting another object simple selects the other object.

 #### Selected objects: Moving a Node or Way